the-nick-of-time/dndice/README.md

 As these are mathematical expressions just like normal ones, note that they can get arbitrarily complicated.
 The only limit is how much resources Python can bring to bear calculating your `(9^9^9^9^9)d10000` or similar ridiculous expression.

+The full specification of what operators are supported and what they do is below.

 | Operator | Format          | Meaning
 | :------- | :-------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------